dmbarbour/wikilon/docs/ABCRT.md

 Small integers encode plus or minus a billion: nine solid digits with a little play at the edges.

 A product is represented by addressing a single cell, just a pair of values.
 Address 0 represents 'unit'.
 We optimize a single level of sum types (inL vs. inR) for products and units.
-This allows us to directly represent lists, booleans, and simple trees (e.g. node vs. leaf) without an extra cell for the sum type.
+This allows us to directly represent lists, booleans, and binary trees (e.g. node vs. leaf) without an extra cell for the sum type.

 Tagged objects are used for everything else: arbitrary sums, blocks, sealed values, stowed values, pending parallel computations, compact texts, vectors and matrices, etc..
 Tagged objects may be more than one cell in size, depending on their type.